mr2much/hhrr_app/README.md

 - TODO: Fix folder organization for the project
 - [x]: Group Candidato data in NEW Form and EDIT Form
   - ~~TODO: Route handlers should destructure Candidato from `req.body`~~ Candidato data is send to the server from the client with a `fetch`
-- TODO: Implement error handling
+- [x]: Implement error handling
   - [x]: Add Candidato validation
     - [x]: Install JOI
     - [x]: Create JOI Schema for Candidato
     - [x]: Create EJS Error template
     - [x]: Create Error Handling Middleware
     - [x]: Create function to capture async errors
     - [x]: Create Error Class
     - [x]: Add form validation
       - [x]: Add form validation on Candidato creation
       - [x]: Add form validation on Candidato edition
 - TODO: Implement functionality to allow Candidato to apply for a specific position.
   - TODO: Recruiter should be able to see the Candidates that applied for a specific job posting.
 - TODO: Add functionality to display which columns I want to see on Index page.